Skip to main content

 The “elbows inside the knees” cue serves dual purposes: mechanically, it forces your knees to track outward (abduction), activating the vastus medialis oblique (VMO) which stabilizes the patella and protects against knee pain.
 From a mobility standpoint, it creates a gentle stretch in the hip capsule, progressively improving your squat depth over time through loaded stretching.

-Research confirms that anterior loading significantly reduces compressive forces on the lumbar spine compared to back squats.
-The load distribution is more favorable: the weight sits closer to your center of gravity, reducing the lever arm that would otherwise create torque on your lower back.
-For those with lower back pain, the goblet squat is often the only squat variation they can perform pain-free because the upright torso minimizes shear on the lumbar discs.
+Research confirms that anterior loading significantly reduces compressive and shear forces on the lumbar spine compared to back squats.
+The load sits closer to your center of gravity, reducing the lever arm that creates torque on your lower back.
+For those with lower back pain, the goblet squat is often the only squat variation they can perform pain-free: the upright torso minimizes lumbar disc shear, and there is no compressive load bearing down on the posterior spine from above.

-The high-repetition nature of goblet squats (typically 12–15 reps) also builds muscular endurance in the supporting structures - the erector spinae that stabilize your spine and the upper back muscles that prevent thoracic collapse under load.
-This endurance is what allows you to maintain good posture during long periods of standing or carrying objects.
+The movement also builds muscular endurance in the supporting structures: the erector spinae that stabilize the spine under load, and the upper back muscles that prevent thoracic collapse during prolonged standing or carrying.
+This is the endurance that translates to lower back pain relief outside the gym.

 The Logic: Why This is Heavy Work